-With the springtime changes in schedules (time change, Spring Break, longer days, etc.), sleep and bedtime routines are more important than ever in creating a sense of balance in your household.
+Sleep and bedtime routines are more important than ever in creating a sense of balance in your household when kids are getting back into the routine of school.
 Figuring out healthy sleep solutions is so important for your kids – and for your own sanity!

 Good sleep hygiene and a proper bedtime are imperative for the health and development of your child.
 Sleep has been the focus of many pediatric studies, all revealing that poor sleep hygiene can lead to dangerous consequences.